MZN Company — Phase-Aware Depth Review

 Bias Test

-Imagine this exact portfolio — identical content, identical depth — presented by a 40-person team in San Francisco with $50M in funding.
-Now imagine the same portfolio presented by one person under constraint, with no comparable institutional shell.
+Imagine this exact portfolio — identical content, identical depth — presented by a well-funded specialist team with significant institutional backing.
+Now imagine the same portfolio presented by one human founder under constraint, with no comparable institutional shell.
 Does your evaluation of the content change?
 If yes, is the reason the content itself — or the context around it?
-If context changes the answer, what bias does that reveal about current evaluation systems?
+If context changes the answer, what bias does that reveal about current evaluation systems when used without phase-aware review?

 Or Evaluate Directly